xoxzo/blog.xoxzo.com/content/Business/jetro-mena-istanbul-dec-2019-part-2-en.md

 automatically makes them open to collaboration with foreign companies, and also able to understand the needs and requirements of different markets in the world.

-The tech sector is definately growing too: 10 years ago you might find less than 10 accelerators in Turkey, but now there are nearly 50 active ones, with around 1 to 10 new accelerators founded between now and then.
-This has also resulted in an increase of co-working spaces to accomodate all of the new companies.
+The tech sector is definitely growing too: 10 years ago you might find less than 10 accelerators in Turkey, but now there are nearly 50 active ones, with around 1 to 10 new accelerators founded between now and then.
+This has also resulted in an increase of co-working spaces to accommodate all of the new companies.

 Funding has also been steady: In 2019 they expect to get around USD 50 million of funding for startups in Turkey.
 The peak was in 2017, where they saw USD111.9 million funded.

-For Japanese companies in the tech sector looking for offshore engineering resources, generally they will look to Vietnam or Myanmar (previously it was India) and most recently even to Ukraine to fulfil their engineering needs, but I think Turkey too is an attractive place to work with.
+For Japanese companies in the tech sector looking for offshore engineering resources, generally they will look to Vietnam or Myanmar (previously it was India) and most recently even to Ukraine to fulfill their engineering needs, but I think Turkey too is an attractive place to work with.

 # Summary of the JETRO program